ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System captures and stores the transaction details for audit purpose.

 ### 5.12.2 Peripherals Check [**[↑]**](#table-of-content)

+Registration officer views the status of each biometric device in the header

+By clicking on the header, the additional status bar showing status of devices is displayed.
+To hide the status bar the user needs to click on the header or status bar again.
+If a fingerprint capture device is connected to the client machine, display the “Fingerprint Scanner” icon in the status bar in green colour.
+If not connected, display the icon in red.

+If fingerprint capture is turned off for the country, do not display any icon.
+Similarly for iris capture device - display “Iris Scanner” in green / red / no display in the status bar.

+Similarly for face camera - display “Face Scanner” in green / red / no display in the status bar.

+If the client machine has internet connectivity, display “System Online” in the header green.
+Else display “System Offline”.

 ### 5.12.3 Virus Scan/Security Scan [**[↑]**](#table-of-content)

 Upon receiving a request to perform a virus scan of the registration packets on the client machine, the system performs the following steps: